scarburato/impostorSimpleLinuxClient/README.md

 ## F.A.Q.

 ### Why not a Java Android app?
-I don't worship cows so I'm really handy with Android development.
+I don't worship 🐄 so I'm not really handy with Android development.
 Also this program is meant as a quick and dirty utility with no time nor the desire to mess around GUI toolkits